ouardinik/StreamRoot/README.md

 ![Figure1](/figure4.png)

-Datch Telecam provides for the majority of the users in stream7 which means that the number of connected users for that isp might be low as well.
+Datch Telecam provides for the majority of the users in stream 7 which means that the number of connected users for that isp might be low as well.
 Indeed, 80% of Datch telecam users are not connected to Streamroot's backend.
 Even worse, only 0.43% of the users are actually receiving data through p2p.
-These elements make Datch telecam a very strategic target for streamroot in the hunt for potential clients.
+These elements make Datch telecam a very strategic target for streamroot in the hunt for potential partnerships.

 2-	Connection to the back end :